InsightSoftwareConsortium/ITK/ISSUE_TEMPLATE.md

 2. [Second Step]
 3. [and so on...]

-[Provide a minimal, compilable code snippet (either through a [GitHub gist](https://gist.github.com/) or your own files reproducing the issue if necessary]
+[Provide a minimal, complete, compilable, and verifiable example (commonly abbreviated as MWE, minimal working example) or code snippet, either through a [GitHub gist](https://gist.github.com/) or providing your own files (including your source code, `CMakeLists.txt` file and your data) reproducing the issue or clearly showing where your concern lies.

 ### Expected behavior